Going to Cingjing and staying at a minsu for the first time, and not quite sure what to expect?

 Peace and quietness

-Away from the city, there were no vehicle noises, no screaming children, no adults throwing tantrums; it was generally quiet and peaceful to be at the minsu.
+Away from the city, there were no vehicle noises, no screaming children or people throwing tantrums.
+It was generally quiet and peaceful being at Starry House.
 I totally enjoyed short walks to the common patio for amazing views over the whole of Cingjing!

-The owners were very hospitable and warm people!
-I had engaged a driver for my trip, so I didn’t need other transport services, but from reviews I read, the minsu-owners will be more than happy to help you arrange transport to attractions downhill such as to Green Green Grasslands or Swiss Gardens.
+The owners at Starry Minsu are very hospitable and warm people.
+I had engaged a driver for my trip, so we didn’t need other transport services, but from reviews I read, the minsu owners will be happy to help you arrange transport to attractions downhill such as to Green Green Grasslands or Swiss Gardens.

 I’m not sure if the owners speak English though, as my bookings via the website and emails as well as verbal conversations were fully in Mandarin.